 Amazon Neptune runs in Amazon VPC, which allows you to isolate your database in your own virtual network.
 In addition, using Neptune’s VPC configuration, you can configure firewall settings and control network access to your database instances.

-Amazon Neptune is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Neptune resources including Database Instances, Database Snapshots, Database Parameter Groups, Database Event Subscriptions, and Database Options Groups.
+Amazon Neptune is integrated with Amazon Identity and Access Management (IAM) and provides you the ability to control the actions that your Amazon IAM users and groups can take on specific Neptune resources including Database Instances, Database Snapshots, Database Parameter Groups, Database Event Subscriptions, and Database Options Groups.
 In addition, you can tag your Neptune resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
 For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can modify and delete "Production" database instances.

-Amazon Neptune allows you to encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
+Amazon Neptune allows you to encrypt your databases using keys you create and control through Amazon Key Management Service (KMS).
 On a database instance running with Neptune encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.